nushell/nushell.github.io/book/commands/any.md

 ## Parameters

- -  `predicate`: the predicate that must match
+ -  `predicate`: the predicate expression that should return a boolean

 ## Examples